cp-rep/Bottom/README.md

 ## Short Term Fixes and Changes/Additions
 The following is a quick list of my most important upcoming short-term changes:
 - Cleaning up ugly code
+- Basic process management
 - Adding an interruptable delay
 - Removing any useless/deprecated functions
-- Writing proper comments for function implementations
-- Creating appropriate files for related functions
-- Making main more readable
-- Improving DRY
-- Adding unit tests for appropriate functions in GTEST
+- Unit tests

-## Long Term Changes/Additions
+## Longer Term Changes/Additions
-- Most if not all of the functionality that Top offers
+- Basic process management
 - Mouse functionality
 - Web-based features.
 For example, snap shotting the process list and uploading it to examine for unusual values that may determine a malicious connection or program.
 - Potentially many others I have considered but these are at the top of my list!